galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 ## boxplot
 We now can use our data, put them in subsets and create a boxplot.
-Like with heatmaps, the subsets are based on variable we set and available in the metadata. {% cite Andersen2018 %}
+Like with heatmaps, the subsets are based on variable we set and available in the metadata {% cite Andersen2018 %}.
+> <comment-title> Note: </comment-title>
-Note: in the prepared workflow on Galaxy we provide in this tutorial some parameters are pre-chosen for you e.g. number of taxa to show.
-The samples are grouped by _Period_.
+> - in the prepared workflow on Galaxy we provide in this tutorial some parameters are pre-chosen for you e.g. number of taxa to show
+> - The samples are grouped by _Period_
+{: .comment}

 Metadata we used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West.

 > <comment-title></comment-title>